 Some hiker take bear spray as a precaution.
 Whether you take bear spray or not is an individual decision.

 In the Great Divide Basin of Wyoming and New Mexico, water can be scarce.
 But, again, no worse than parts of the PCT.
-Use your guidebooks and maps, pay attention, and you’ll be fine.
+Use your guidebooks and maps, the CDTC Water Report, pay attention, and you’ll be fine.

 In a heavy snow year and/or with an early start, an ice axe (and possibly crampons) may be needed in the San Juans if going northbound.
 If going southbound, an ice axe (and possibly crampons) may be needed for similar reasons if attempting the High Line trail in Glacier National Park.
 Please note that there are lower, if less scenic, alternatives for the high routes.